25 Cognitive Biases That Explain the Irrational Behaviour of Consumers

 10. Decoy Effect

-Why are services and products so often offered in three price tiers?
+Why are there always three price tiers?

 Example

-An example comes from the psychologist and behavioural economist Dan Ariely.
+A famous example comes from the psychologist and behavioural economist Dan Ariely.
 For The Economist magazine, he came up with three subscription options:

-Introducing the decoy option led 84 % of subscribers to choose option three, compared to 32 % when no decoy was given.[3]
+Introducing the decoy option led 84% of subscribers to choose option three, compared to 32% when no decoy was given.[3]

 11. Empathy Gap